After significant testing, these are our picks of the phones to buy

 Mobile services aren't perfect.
 If you're being billed incorrectly or can't get reception, here's how to get it fixed.

-There's little that's more frustrating than signing up for a shiny new phone with a new provider, only to find that you're stuck with lousy reception for calls, data speeds that only hit a trickle at best or text messages that arrive days after they're sent.
 You've signed a multi-year contract and are keeping up your side of the bargain by making monthly payments.
 But how do you get satisfaction if your telco keeps on failing?

 The first complaint step should always be with the telco in question.
 That's because it may be that you have a specific problem that they can solve with minimal fuss, but also because if you do need to escalate matters, you must have at least tried to sort out any issues, whether they're billing, reception or other matters with your telco first.